 Inside the historic Playboy Mansion, there are six lavish bedrooms, a pool, a tennis court and even zoo facilities.
 Even after Hugh Hefner's death, it's clear, the property will continue to be a prominent Los Angeles location.
-USA TODAY

 The passing of Hugh Hefner leaves the future of the famed Playboy Mansion to a member of the business family that revived iconic consumer brands from the Hostess Twinkie to Pabst Blue Ribbon beer.

 J. Daren Metropoulos closed a $100 million deal in August 2016 for the ultraluxury Los Angeles property and often X-rated adult playground where Hefner and Playboy Bunnies mingled with the rich and famous — and others who wanted to be.